httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 To specify a header field that is a Structured Header, see {{specify}}.

 {{types}} defines a number of abstract data types that can be used in Structured Headers.
-Dictionaries and lists are only usable at the "top" level, while the remaining types can be specified appear at the top level or inside those structures.

-Those abstract types can be serialised into textual headers -- such as those used in HTTP/1 and HTTP/2 -- using the algorithms described in {{text}}.
+Those abstract types can be serialised into and parsed from textual headers -- such as those used in HTTP/1 and HTTP/2 -- using the algorithms described in {{text}}.

 ## Notational Conventions